Wheeling Terminal Railway

 The Wheeling Terminal Railway (WT) is a former 9½ mile railroad between Martins Ferry, Ohio and Wheeling, West Virginia.

-After crossing the river, the WT immediately crossed under Mt.
-Wood with a 587 feet tunnel and a 1,226 feet tunnel 3 6 before crossing Wheeling Creek on a 320 feet deck truss over Wheeling Creek.
-The WT then connected with the Baltimore & Ohio Railroad (B&O) at 27th Street in Wheeling, a distance of 4.70 miles.5 6
+The Ohio River crossing was designed by Job Abbott, a consulting engineer for the WB&T, 2 built by the Edge Moor Bridge Works of Wilmington, Delaware, and opened to traffic on September 11, 1891.
+1 After crossing the river, the WB&T crossed under Mt.
+Wood via a 537-foot and a 1,203-foot tunnel 3 6 before crossing Wheeling Creek on a 320-foot deck truss bridge.
+The 4.7-mile line then connected with the Baltimore & Ohio Railroad (B&O) at 27th Street in Wheeling.
+5 6

-In 1938, the last passenger train crossed the Ohio River bridge and tunnels and was last used by a freight train in 1982.2 The Ohio River Bridge was demolished in 1993.
+In 1938, the last passenger train crossed the Ohio River bridge and tunnels and was outright abandoned in 1982.
+2 After 11 years of disuse, the Ohio River crossing was removed in 1993.